ryancyq/rspec-activesupport/README.md

 end
 ```

-or you can pass the deprecator explicitly to the matcher
+Or you can pass the deprecator explicitly to the matcher:
 ```rb
 describe "#deprecator" do
   let(:deprecate) { MyGem.deprecator.warn "my deprecation" }